d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert-pretraining.md

 encoded_pair.shape, encoded_pair_cls.shape, encoded_pair_crane[0][:3]
 ```

+In :numref:`chap_nlp_app`, we will fine-tune a pretrained BERT model
+for downstream natural language processing applications.

 ## Summary

 * The original BERT has two versions, where the base model has 110 million parameters and the large model has 340 million parameters.